n3mo/massmine-docs/src/docs/twitter-analysis.md

 Option 2 is sometimes necessary for extremely large data sets, but requires (arguably) more difficult analysis algorithms designed to operate on streaming, line-by-line data.

-Thankfully, memory is cheap and most data sets can safely be loaded into memory all at once.
+Thankfully, memory is cheap and many data sets can safely be loaded into memory all at once.
 Which option is appropriate depends largely on how much RAM your computer has.
 The following code snippets share how to accomplish option 1.

 ## Read a CSV dataset into memory in the R Statistical Language
-This section assumes you have converted your massmine JSON data into CSV format (see above).
+*This section assumes you have converted your massmine JSON data into CSV format (see above).*

 The following snippet assumes your data is in CSV format in a file called "mydata.csv".
 Replace the filename when appropriate: